samcarey/bad-spaceship/README.md

 This is ultimately accomplished by packing as many potential survivors onto spaceships as possible, in hopes of someday farming their labor for your guacamole fund.

-We're not allowed to talk about the poeple higher up...
+We're not allowed to talk about the people higher up...

 # How do I escape?